brajesh61/The-Ultimate-Python-Programming/README.md

-# File Sharing Repository
+# 🔗 Direct File Download Page

-This repository hosts a simple **index.html** page that allows anyone to download shared files directly — no credentials or authentication required.
+Welcome!
+This repository contains a simple and secure **file-sharing page** built with HTML.
+Visitors can download the shared file instantly — no login or credentials required.

+## 📄 What's Inside
+- `index.html`: A clean, user-friendly webpage with a **Download Now** button.
+- ✅ Fast Access — No Login Required
+- ✅ Safe, Secure & Direct Download

 ## 🚀 Features
 - **Public access**: Anyone can download the file without needing an account.